daniellyz/MergeION/README.md

        baseline, normalized = T, input_library, output_library)
 ```

 Two files are added in the working directory: 1) The library file "library_V1.mgf".
 The library format is inspired from GNPS database (https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp) and it consists of both metadata and spectra data.
 The "scans" are copies of MS1/MS2 spectra detected in raw LC-MS/MS files together with user-provided metadata.
 For MS1 scans, only the part of spectrum where isotopic patterns are located is saved.
 Segment of spectrum that contains fragments and precursor ion are saved for MS2 scans.
-Both MS1 and MS2 spectra are filtered according to baseline and can be normalized so that the highest the peak has intensity 100.
-The mgf file is compatible with GNPS search.
+Both MS1 and MS2 spectra are filtered according to baseline and can be normalized so that the highest the peak has an intensity of 100.
 2) Metadata file "library_V1.mgf.txt", a tab-separated that can be read into a matrix in Excel.
-It contains metadata of all targeted scans (MS1 and MS2).
+It contains metadata of all targeted scans (MS1 and MS2) with additional information:

 ![choose](inst/library.png)

-## Update the spectral library
+### Update the spectral library

-How to add new data F3.mzXML in existing library:
+Now we add a new data F3.mzXML in existing library:

 ```R
 raw_data_files2 = "F3.mzXML" # The new LC-MS/MS data